Dominicans in New York City: Enclaves

 Nearly 70% of Dominican New Yorkers live in the Bronx and Manhattan.
 In Manhattan, Washington Heights and Inwood are majority Dominican neighborhoods.
 The Dominican population of Washington Heights is significant, and candidates for political office in the Dominican Republic will run parades up Broadway.
 In the Bronx, Dominicans are present in large numbers in neighborhoods like Highbridge, University Heights, Morris Heights, Concourse, Kingsbridge, and Fordham.
 The northwest tip of Upper Manhattan and western portions of Bronx have some of the highest concentrations of Dominicans in the country.
 In many of these neighborhoods, shops advertise in Spanish and English, the Dominican flag is hung from windows, storefronts, and balconies, and the primary language is Dominican Spanish.

 Aside western Bronx neighborhoods, smaller numbers of Dominicans can be seen in other parts of the Bronx.
 Dominicans can be seen in sizeable numbers in neighborhoods that are dominated by other Hispanic groups, and smaller numbers in predominately black and even white neighborhoods close to Washington Heights/Inwood, such as Harlem, Hamilton Heights, and Upper West Side.
 Significant numbers of Dominicans move into historically predominant Puerto Rican neighborhoods throughout the city.

-In Queens, significant Dominican populations are in Corona, Woodhaven, and Ridgewood.
-In Brooklyn, significant numbers of Dominicans are in Bushwick, Williamsburg, Cypress Hills, and Sunset Park.
+In Queens, significant Dominican populations are in Jackson Heights, Elmhurst, Kew Gardens, Corona, East Elmhurst, Woodhaven and Ridgewood.
+In Brooklyn, significant numbers of Dominicans are in Dyker Heights, Prospect Heights, Fort Greene, Red Hook, Park Slope, Clinton Hill, Bensonhurst, Flatbush, Kensington, Crown Heights, Midwood, Bushwick, Williamsburg, Brownsville, Cypress Hills, Gravesend, Flatlands, Canarsie, Bay Ridge, Sheepshead Bay, Windsor Terrace, Brighton Beach and Sunset Park.
 In Staten Island, small numbers of Dominicans can be seen scattered in the northern sections of the borough.